picario/xpoapi/doc/Designs/Full Design Overview.md

 ####Settings
 The settings tab shows the display name of the design file, which you can alter if desired.
 It also lets you add a description to the design file.<br/>
-Furthermore the Reference ID is mentioned over here which developers need when using the Render or Data API.
+Furthermore the Reference ID is mentioned here which developers need when using the Render or Data API.
 When a design file has been <br/>
 modified outside of PicarioXPO you can use the overwrite scene option to exchange it with another version of the same design file.

 ![Info Settings](/Doc/Designs/images/Info_Settings.png "Info Settings")
 <br/>

 ####Labels
-The labels tab shows all available labels, and labels that are assigned to the design file.
+The labels tab shows all available labels and labels that are assigned to the design file.
 Click on a label to add it to the design file, <br/>
 it will be highlighted when assigned.
 Click on the small x on top of the label to remove the label from the design file.

 ![Info Labels](/Doc/Designs/images/Info_Labels.png "Info Labels")
 <br/>

 ####Properties
-Depending on the properties that have been created you can add property information or assign properties to the design file.
+You can add property information or assign properties to the design file, depending on the properties that have been created.

 ![Info Properties](/Doc/Designs/images/Info_Properties.png "Info Properties")
 <br/>

 ####Restrictions
-The restrictions tab lets you assign specific scene labels to the design file, restriction that design to only be used on specific scene files.<br/>
+The restrictions tab lets you assign specific scene labels to the design file, restrict that design so it can only be used on specific scene files.<br/>
-For example curtain fabrics can only be used on scene files labeled as window decoration.
+For example, curtain fabrics can only be used on scene files labeled as window decoration.
 New labels can be added on the admin page.

 ![Info Restrictions](/Doc/Designs/images/Info_Restrictions.png "Info Restrictions")
 <br/>